Samitbmtl/ITERF/README.md

 Tabib, S. and Larocque, D. (2024).
 Comparison of Random Forest Methods for Conditional Average Treatment Effect Estimation with a Continuous Treatment.
 Statistical Methods in Medical Research.
 2024;33(11-12):1952-1966. doi:10.1177/09622802241275401.

 Tabib, S. and Larocque, D. (2025).
 Random Forests for Individual Treatment Effect Estimation with the R Package ITERF.
-Submitted for publication.
+To be published in Computer Methods and Programs in Biomedicine